-When I first got asked to review these books, I was not sure what to expect.
+When I first got asked to review Ghost in the Water and Leonardo da Vinci Gets a Do-Over, I was not sure what to expect.
 My son is a big science lover so I knew it was something I wanted to look into.
 However, I never could have dreamed the books would be as amazing as they are.

-Whether you have a book lover, science lover or reluctant learner, these books are sure to add some fun and exciting learning.
+Whether you have a book lover, science lover or reluctant learner, Ghost in the Water and Leonardo da Vinci Gets a Do-Over are sure to add some fun and exciting learning.
 I used these books as part of my current teaching role as a homeschooling mom.
 As a former classroom teacher, I would excitedly use them in a more traditional classroom too!

 I have loved these books so much I am looking at adding some of their other resources to our curriculum too.
 I am most excited about trying out the One Minute Science Mysteries and One Minute Math Mysteries.